Color Temperature Guide for Hydroponic Growing

 Seasonal Adjustments

-Just as natural daylight changes throughout the year, I adjust my color temperatures seasonally:
+Just as natural daylight changes throughout the year, I adjust my color temperatures seasonally when needed:

 Spring simulation: